hotcoder0708/Remote-Procedure-Call/README.md

 # distributed-system
-this is all the project for the course distributed system(15640).
+this is the first project for the course distributed system(15640).
+I have implemented RPC using C.